No. 3 Oklahoma holds off Kansas 35-23 behind Williams’ runs

 Jason Bean passed for 246 yards and a score for Kansas (1-6, 0-4), which led 17-7 late in the third quarter.

-A 66-yard run by Trevon West sparked the Oklahoma offense after that. and scored two plays later for their first lead, 21-17, early in the fourth quarter.
+A 66-yard run by Trevon West sparked the Oklahoma offense, and two plays later Williams tossed a short TD pass to cut the lead to 17-14 in the third quarter.

-Kansas was able to stay in the game because of the legs of Devin Neal who ran for 100 and a pair of touchdowns.
-Kansas didn’t punt for the first time until the fourth quarter and held Oklahoma scoreless in the first half.
+Kansas was able to stay in the game because of the legs of Devin Neal, who ran for 100 and a pair of touchdowns.
+Kansas didn’t punt until the fourth quarter.

 ”I saw Caleb so I gave it to him,” Brooks said. ”I knew it would be close if I was behind the line of scrimmage and I was happy Caleb ran for a first down.”

-Williams ran for 5 yards to keep alive what turned out to be the sealing touchdown drive late in the fourth quarter.
+Williams scampered 5 yards to keep alive what turned out to be the sealing touchdown drive late in the fourth quarter.

 ”That was just a really smart play by both of those guys,” Riley said. ”We talk about situations like that, but I can’t take credit because that’s all Caleb and Kennedy.”